nunofonseca/msi/README.md

 See the [Docker userguide](https://docs.docker.com/) for more details.

-##### How to run MSI in a docker container

-A companion script to run MSI in a docker container in non-interactive mode is provided here: ([msi_docker](https://github.com/nunofonseca/msi/scripts/msi_docker))

-`scripts/msi_docker params_to_msi1  params_to_msi2 ...`

-It accepts the same arguments as the standalone MSI command with the caveat that the working directory is a subfolder in the current directory called msi_wd/.

-See the [Docker userguide](https://docs.docker.com/) for more details on how to run containers in interactive and non-interactive mode.

 ### Installation

 #### Supported OS

 MSI is developed and tested on multiple distributions of Linux (e.g. Fedora, Ubuntu).
 Consider the Docker container if you use a non-supported OS or OS version.

 #### Getting sources